Simpit-team/KerbalSimpitRevamped/README.md

 ## Current status

-The plugin is capable of completing a handshake with a single device.
-No other data is currently sent or acknowledged.
-It is able to open more than one port, but I haven't yet tested handshaking with multiple devices.
+The plugin has full support for specifying multiple devices, and will attempt to handshake with all of them at startup.
+After a successful handshake, no further data is either accepted or acknowledged.

 The Arduino library has a basic inbound packet parser.
 It still needs to be fleshed out to handle sending data, and some more example code.